The Fuzzle database contains many more hits than unique domains.

 We created a network that represented this 24 999 nodes linking them whenever they present a fragment in common.

-The 24999 nodes are linked by 162852 links.
+The 24999 are linked by 162852 edges.

 There are domains from the 7 classes in Fuzzle,